wjallen/ctls2018/docs/reproducibility_git_05.md

  * this is what we are working on now

  Part 4: Exploring history
-+Part 5 will be about linking your local repository with github
++Part 5 will link your local repository with github
 ```

 Which is the same as what you would get if you leave out `HEAD` (try it).
 The